Sofitel Santa Clara

 Children are welcome to come and stay at Sofitel Santa Clara, and babysitting can be arranged upon request, but there are no specific facilities or guaranteed interconnecting rooms available.

-The hotel has a swimming pool, two restaurants, lounge bar, Hammam, spa and a fitness center.
+The hotel has a swimming pool, two restaurants, lounge bar, Hammam, spa and a fitness centre.

-The Sofitel Santa Clara offers boat excursions to the nearby island of Rosario, sailing facilities, and a snorkeling and diving center.
+The Sofitel Santa Clara offers boat excursions to the nearby island of Rosario, sailing facilities, and a snorkeling and diving centre.

 Sonia Bungaroo (Staff)

 A great option for families, with its huge outdoor pool, airconditioning and connecting room options.
 The rooms with ocean views offer a beautiful and unique experience in the city, especially the suites with extensive balconies complete with dining facilities and a hot tub overlooking the Caribbean sea.
 The hotel is located within walking distance of some of the best attractions in Cartagena, and right in the heart of the picturesque old town - perfect for those who want to explore the gorgeous cobbled streets of the city by foot.
 The restaurant is a real delight - make sure to sample their fantastic fresh fish options.